 The Uncomfortable Truth About Estate Agency in 2026

 There are roughly 20,000 estate agency branches in the UK.
-The vast majority of them operate the same way they did in 2015: a negotiator reads an email, opens the diary, picks up the phone, and hopes the applicant answers.
+The vast majority of them operate the same way they did in 2015: a negotiator works through inboxes and diaries manually, then hopes the applicant still answers.

 The difference is not bigger teams or longer hours.
 It is AI for estate agents.